stuttgart-things/platform-engineering-showcase/tekton/README.md

 # CREATES EVENTLISTENER TO LISTEN FOR WEBHOOK EVENTS
 kubectl apply -f resources/event-listener.yaml

-# CREATS THE EXPOSE OF THE EVENTLISTENER
+# CREATES THE EXPOSE OF THE EVENTLISTENER
 kubectl apply -f resources/service.yaml
 ```